-To: Melissa Fontanese, EQT Midstream From: William D. Newcomb, P.G., Program Manager Date: 01/17/2017 Project Name: Mountain Valley Pipeline Project Project Number: B14188B-01 Geologic formation descriptions at conventional bore sites on MVP: 1) Subject: Weston Gauley Bridge Turnpike Trail, MP 66.95; 2) Appalachian National Scenic Trail, MP 196.3. cc: Dave Allison, P.G., Manager, Hydrogeology, EQT Corporation
+То: Megan Neylon, Equitrans Midstream From: William D. Newcomb, P.G., Program Manager Date: 05/12/2020 Project Name: Mountain Valley Pipeline Project Project Number: B14188B-01 / 21[G] Subject: Geologic formation descriptions at ANST crossing site

-The following discussion summarizes geologic formations observed in outcrop at two (2) portions of the Mountain Valley Pipeline (MVP) that will entail a conventional boring under two separate scenic trails, the Weston Gauley Bridge Turnpike Trail (WGBTT), Braxton County, West Virginia (MVP Milepost 66.9), and the Appalachian National Scenic Trail (ANST) between Monroe County West Virginia and Giles County, Virginia (starting at MVP Milepost 196.3).
+The following discussion summarizes geologic formations observed in outcrops at one portion of the Mountain Valley Pipeline (MVP) that will entail a manned tunnel boring under one scenic trail, the Appalachian National Scenic Trail (ANST) between Monroe County West Virginia and Giles County, Virginia (starting at MVP Milepost 196.3).

-The purpose for completing the conventional bores at these locations is to preserve the viewshed at both scenic features.
-The purpose for presenting the information included herein is to provide descriptive details of the rock type observed in outcrop at the two (2) bore sites, in order to assist Mountain Valley in design specifications of the bores.
+The purpose for completing the manned tunnel boring at this location is to preserve the viewshed at the scenic feature.
+The purpose for presenting the information included herein is to provide descriptive details of the rock type observed in outcrops at the bore site, in order to assist Mountain Valley in design specifications of the bore.

-William D. Newcomb, P.G., a registered professional geologist in Virginia (number 2801000924; expires August 31, 2017) with more than 27 years of experience in geology, geotechnical assessments and hydrogeology, visited the ANST site on December 7, 2016 and the WGBTT site on January 12, 2017, to observe bedrock characteristics in outcrop at the ground surface.
-No subsurface invasive sampling was permitted at these locations by the U.S. Army Corps of Engineers (WGBTT site) or the U.S. Forest Service (ANST site).
+William D. Newcomb, P.G., a registered professional geologist in Virginia (number 2801000924; expires August 31, 2021) with 30 years of experience in geology, geotechnical assessments and hydrogeology, visited the ANST site on December 7, 2016, to observe bedrock characteristics in outcrops at the ground surface.
+No subsurface invasive sampling was permitted at this location by the U.S. Forest Service (ANST site).